RESTyard/RESTyard/Docs/HypermediaSchema/HypermediaApiSchema.md

 The JSON Schema is generated at runtime by `IJsonSchemaFactory`, which supports:
 - `[Title]` / `[Description]` attributes → JSON Schema `title` / `description` keywords
 - `[DisplayName]` / `[Description]` from `System.ComponentModel` → `title` / `description`
+  (the JsonSchema.Net attribute wins when both are present)
 - `[Obsolete]` → JSON Schema `deprecated: true`
 - Non-nullable properties → listed in the `required` keyword (C# semantics: `string` is required, `string?` is optional; opt-out via `new JsonSchemaFactory(deriveRequiredFromNonNullable: false)`)